RFlintstone/INF-Basecamp/A1W2A1 - Immediate successor/A1W2A1 documentation.md

 ## Assignment:
 A1W2A1

 ### Creation Date:
 06-09-2023

 ### What did I learn?
 How Codegrade handles errors - I also overlooked relatively simple solutions in favour of more difficult ones which could be written with fewer lines.
 This resulted in spending more time on this assignment than I wanted.

+### How did I learn it?
+I've looked at the errors which were outputted by Codegrade and compared them to the errors I got from my IDE (PyCharm).

 ## Code Snippet
 ```python